What If We're Overcomplicating Healthcare IT?

 In a world where accessing the right data at the right time is essential to improving patient health outcomes, openEHR is a timely solution to address fragmented healthcare data challenges.
 The key features of interoperability, flexibility, improved data quality and future proofing are critical towards building a scalable and sustainable foundation for the future of healthcare innovation.

-Join the openEHR Workshop to learn more about openEHR, the open clinical data standard that's transforming the healthcare data landscape.
+Enroll in the free openEHR Fundamentals Course to learn more about openEHR, the open clinical data standard that’s transforming the healthcare data landscape.
 Register now!